The Art Law Review: Russia

-In Russia, the freedom of will is limited by the rules on the compulsory share attributed to certain persons, despite the will.
-Minors or disabled children of the testator and his or her disabled spouse or parents, as well as disabled dependents of the testator, can apply for the compulsory share; the latter, regardless of the content of the will, inherit at least half of the share that would be due to each of them in the case of inheritance by law.
+In Russia, the freedom of will is limited by the mandatory rules on the share attributed to certain persons, despite the will.
+Minors or disabled children of the testator and his or her disabled spouse or parents, as well as disabled dependants of the testator, can apply for the mandatory share; the latter, regardless of the content of the will, inherit at least half of the share that would be due to each of them in the case of inheritance by law.

-There is no inheritance tax; pursuant to Article 217(18) of the Tax Code, income in cash and in kind received from individuals by way of inheritance is not subject to taxation (exempted from taxation), with the exception of remuneration paid to heirs (successors), authors of works of science, literature or art, and remuneration paid to the heirs of patent holders of inventions, utility models and industrial designs.
+The income received from individuals by way of inheritance is not taxable, except for remuneration paid to heirs (successors) or authors of works of science, literature or art, and remuneration paid to the heirs of patent holders of inventions, utility models and industrial designs.

 Outlook and conclusions

-1 Matvey Levant is a partner and Tatyana Alimova is an attorney at Levant & Partners Law Firm.
-Yulianna Vertinskaya provided independent legal counsel.
+1 Matvey Levant is managing partner and Tatiana Polevshchikova is counsel at Levant & Partners Law Firm.

 8 The 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict was ratified by the USSR on 4 January 1957 (https://en.unesco.org/protecting-heritage/convention-and-protocols/states-parties).
 The Russian Federation is a party to this Convention as a successor of the USSR.